woody180/PHP-User-Statistics/README.md

 ## PHP User Statistics.

+Simple PHP Class.
 Shows user ip, browser, location, today, yesterday and monthly users, device and engine.
+Tracks pages viewed by users along with session time

 Provide location name for time zone inside configuration as it shown in example below.
 See how to provide your location time zone correctly here - https://www.php.net/manual/en/timezones.php